 Target Audience: District Administrators

-The goal of the English Language Acquisition Consortium (ELAC) is to support districts in aligning their current practices with state and federal requirements for English learner success.
+The goal of the Multilingual English Learner Consortium is to support districts in aligning their current practices with state and federal requirements for English learner success.
 It provides school district representatives with an opportunity to meet regularly and offers a support mechanism for implementing effective English learner programs.
-ELAC meetings provide current and accurate information regarding English learners, resources, discussion, and networking opportunities with educators in similar roles.
+These meetings provide current and accurate information regarding English learners, resources, discussion, and networking opportunities with educators in similar roles.
 Occasionally, guest speakers are invited to provide expert advice on current issues.

 California State Seal of Biliteracy